safe2choose

 The abortion pill, also known as abortion medication or a medical abortion, refers to the use of two separate medications to terminate a pregnancy: Mifepristone and Misoprostol.

-There is also another method for an abortion with pills, which consists of taking Misoprostol alone.
+There is also another method for an abortion with pills, which consists of taking misoprostol alone.

 What type of evaluation is needed before an abortion with pills?

 Most people do not need any medical evaluation prior to an abortion with pills.
 If you know the date of your last menstrual period (LMP) and your pregnancy test is positive, it is safe to proceed with abortion pills.
-Some things that may be done to prepare include:

 How do I start the abortion with pills?

-You begin by taking a medication called Mifepristone.
+In the case you use the combined treatment, you start by taking a medication called Mifepristone.
 The hormone progesterone is needed for a healthy pregnancy to develop.
 Mifepristone blocks progesterone at the uterus and thus stops the pregnancy from growing.

 Why do women use abortion pills?